-- Announce evacuation of facility on the PA system to notify all patrons to leave the building safely. - Clear the Lobby. - Clear the Pin Weight Room. - Clear the Elm Room if it is in use - Clear the Willow Room if it is use. - Clear the Full Oak entering from the double doors and exiting into the cardio area, Cardio Area - Clear the Cardio Area - Declare your areas cleared to the Building Supervisor over the radio. - Exit the facility through the west doors and cross Stadium Drive into Lot 9 - Gather patrons in the back of Lot 9 gathering point. - Wait for further instruction to be conveyed over the radio
+- Announce evacuation of facility on the PA system to notify all patrons to leave the building safely. - Clear the Lobby. - Clear the Pin Weight Room. - Clear the Willow Room if it is use. - Clear the Full Oak entering from the double doors and exiting into the cardio area, Cardio Area - Clear the Cardio Area - Declare your areas cleared to the Building Supervisor over the radio. - Exit the facility through the west doors and cross Stadium Drive into Lot 9 - Gather patrons in the back of Lot 9 gathering point. - Wait for further instruction to be conveyed over the radios